banbh/MiPaCo/README.md

 A Minimal (Monadic) Parser Combinators (MiPaCo) project in C#.
 It is very closely modelled on [Monadic Parsing in Haskell](http://www.cs.nott.ac.uk/~pszgmh/pearl.pdf) by Hutton and Meijer.
-In the context of this project *minimal* means hewing as close as possible as possible to the Hutton & Meijer paper, and making no concessions to efficiency.
+In the context of this project *minimal* means hewing as close as possible to the Hutton & Meijer paper, and making no concessions to efficiency.
-For example, the parser for a string is modelled on the haskell `string (c:cs) = do {char c; string cs; return (c:cs)}` and is likewise recursive, even though an iterative version would certainly have been more efficient.
+For example, the parser for a string is modelled on the [Haskell](https://www.haskell.org/) `string (c:cs) = do {char c; string cs; return (c:cs)}` and is likewise recursive, even though an iterative version would certainly have been more efficient.
-A result of this is the entire library (which is contained in `MiPaCo/Combinators.cs`) is just a few dozen lines of code (and most of those lines are helpers; the core lines are probably less than a dozen in number).
+A result of this is that the entire library (which is contained in `MiPaCo/Combinators.cs`) is just a few dozen lines of code (and most of those lines are helpers; the core lines are probably less than a dozen in number).
 Thus one way to use the library is to simply copy the relevant lines into whatever project needs them.

-The solution contains two examples of using the library: `CalculatorExample` (drawn directly from the Hutton & Maijer paper) and `SqlExample` which parses a small subset of SQL 'where' clauses into an Abstract Syntax Tree.
+The solution contains two examples of using the library: `CalculatorExample` (drawn directly from the Hutton & Meijer paper) and `SqlExample` which parses a small subset of SQL 'where' clauses into an Abstract Syntax Tree.

 ## Design Notes